Henro2/Project13/project13.md

 ## UPDATE SITE.YML WITH DYNAMIC ASSIGNMENTS

-Update site.yml with dynamic assignments
+I Updated site.yml with dynamic assignments

-Update `site.yml` file to make use of the dynamic assignment.
-(At this point, we cannot test it yet.
-We are just setting the stage for what is yet to come.
-So hang on to your hats)
+i Updated `site.yml` file to make use of the dynamic assignment.
+(At this point, I cannot test it yet.Am  just setting the stage for what is yet to come.)

 site.yml should now look like this.